LegacyNetworkAG/Vesting_Contract/README.md

 ## newInvestor

-- should revert because the Owner doesn't have enough funds
+- should revert because the contract lacks funds
 - should revert because it is not the contract's owner who calls the function
 - regular pass
 - should release all funds to Alice